TheDany369/Web-d-fast-Taiga/project1/readme.md

 ## Features
 - Resposive design for all Device Screen Sizes.
 - Validation for required fields (name, email, and terms).
-- Clean and professional UI.
+- Clean and Little professional UI.

 ## How to Run
 1. Clone the Repository.